yuvalmGS/gigaspaces-wiki-jekyll/howto/file-structure.markdown

 ## `sbp`

-This is the directory that contains the Services and Best Practices documentation pages.
+This is the directory that contains the Solutions and Patterns documentation pages.

 ## `xap97`